MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 - Kick off a SLURM job
 - View the status of a SLURM job
 - Retrieve the results of the job from blob storage
-- Suspending virtual machines
+- Suspend virtual machines
-- Deleting a resource group to remove all traces
+- Delete a resource group to remove all traces

 <a name="Prerequisites"></a>
 ### Prerequisites ###

-The following is required to complete this hands-on lab:
+The following are required to complete this hands-on lab:

 - A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
-- You have completed the "Azure Storage and Azure CLI hands-on-lab"
+- Completion of the "Azure Storage and Azure CLI" hands-on lab
-- For OS X and Linux users the following item:
+- For OS X and Linux users:
-    - The [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) command line tool for your workstation operating system.
+    - The [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) command-line tool for your workstation operating system.
-- For Windows Users, you will need to install the following items:
+- For Windows Users:
 	- [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 Install the latest full package that includes PuTTY and the PSCP programs.
 Your best option is to use the install program to get these tools on your system.
 When you run the installer, note the directory where the tools are installed.
 You will need that directory to run the tools.
 The default installation location is "C:\Program Files (x86)\PuTTY".
 	- The latest [Azure PowerShell module](http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409).
 Accept all the defaults when installing.